-I grew up in a 99% white neighbourhood in a 99% white city, yet I became fast friends with the one boy on my street who had cerebral palsy and brown skin.
-My other best friend was a nerdy mathematical genius and half Mohawk.
+I grew up in a white neighbourhood in a white city, yet I became fast friends with the one boy on my street who had cerebral palsy and brown skin.
+My other best friend was a nerdy mathematician and half Mohawk.
 One of my first girlfriends in high school was Japanese.

-Sometimes people think I’m Jewish, and when this happens I usually say that I am not circumcised and that I can show them if they need proof.
-Some great nights and even some great relationships have started out this way.
+Sometimes people ask me if I’m Jewish.
+Sometimes I’ll respond by saying that I’m not circumcised and that I can show them if they want proof.
+Great nights and even some great relationships have started out this way.
 I like Jewish people.

-Shakespeare and Samuel Beckett helped me acclimatize to the absurdity of life.
-There are many more writers that I could have mentioned, but those are the two names that came to mind.
-Once acclimatized, Aaron Louis Asselstine became apropos.
-Especially after my last trip to the burial ground, where I laid to rest the most recent version of myself, said a few poignant words and walked away, a writer.
+William Shakespeare and Samuel Beckett helped me acclimatize to the absurdity of life.
+There are other writers that I could have mentioned, like Duke Miller for instance, but Shakespeare and Beckett are the two names that came to mind.
+Fame has its virtues, I suppose.

 Not too long ago I buried the most recent version of myself, said a few words by the side of the grave, turned my back, and walked away a writer.